tenka491/moto_reader/README.md

 ## Pre-Alpha Release TODO:

-- Add Logos/Icons to Donation page
-- Link icons to social media and donation sites
 - Create Logo component
 - Create Refresh Function
   - Pull down to refresh
-  - Home Button to refresh
 - Point to released version of the `moto-reader-api`
 - Share Article
   - where did you share it from? `via Moto-Reader App`